kaidez/kaidez.com/_drafts/2015-03-01-ajax-beginners.md

 author: Kai Gittens
 layout: post
 permalink: /ajax-beginners-tutorial/
 meta-excerpt: "A tutorial for beginners about how to use AJAX.
 Learn how to write AJAX using both pure JavaScript and jQuery.
-Includes many code samples."
+Includes code examples."
 category: tutorials
 cat-name: "Tutorials"
 tags: [html5, javascript]